GwonwooC/ist356m001sp25-classroom-6c7268-assignment_02-assignment_02/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
 I struggled a lot at the beginning, because the instruction (comment) wasn't clear enough for me to start writing code.
 But while doing this assignement, I could practice data.split and for loop.

+testing submission